ChaosDynamix/Arcadia/_includes/gui/keyring.md

 $ pacman -S gnome-keyring libsecret seahorse
 ```

+{% if page.parent == "Xfce4" %}
+### Activate Gnome services at start

+To achieve this step we will take advantage of Xfce4, simply tick the checkbox `Launch GNOME services on startup` in the Advanced tab of Session and Startup in Xfce's settings.
+This will also disable gpg-agent and ssh-agent.

+The keyring will not be unlocked automatically at start but this can be an advantage if you are concerned by the security as the keyring is unlock only when you need it.
+{% else %}
 ### Edit the login configuration for gnome-keyring

 The configuration below allow gnome keyring to start at login.
 It also unlock the keyring automatically.